TheoBoyer/TMForge/README.md

 If you want to run this algorithm please take into consideration the following:
 - The backup files storing the replay buffer can be quite large (~1Go for 10k "buffer_size")
 - Aim for stability over performance especially when you choose the "ENV_MAX_FPS" setting.
 The training easily collapses on long runs.
-- Run Trackmania with minimal graphics to use your GPU on the training.
+- Run Trackmania with minimal graphics to use your GPU for the training.

 ### Technical Performances
 The DQN implementation has been tested only on one poor hardware configuration.
-To give n idea of the performances, here are the metrics for the default configuration:
+To give an idea of the performances, here are the obtained metrics for the default configuration:

 | CPU               | GPU               | Training Steps/s | Training steps     | Time               | Episodes           |
 | ----------------- | ----------------- | ---------------- | ------------------ | ------------------ | ------------------ |
 | AMD FX-4300       | NVIDIA GTX 750 TI | 3.942            | 57816              | 4h 4min 27sec      | 300                |

-Feel free to complete this table with your experiments
+Feel free to create a pull request to complete this table with your experiments.

 ### Benchmark
 The DQN algorithm is being tested on the TMForge official benchmark map.
 It's simple enough to be finished by an agent but mix several surfaces and in-game blocks.